5 effective Black Friday deals you should offer this year

 By offering a complimentary sample item, you're introducing your customer to a product they may not have been exposed to otherwise, which may convert them to the item later on.

-Offering a limited-time exclusive such as a branded tote bag creates excitement - and if they're being used even once, that's free advertising for you!
+Offering a limited-time product like a branded tote bag creates excitement - and if they're being used even once, that's free advertising for you!

 Nordstrom frequently offers free gifts with purchase.